g105b/nunit-test/README.md

-This is just a test repository I'm using to test deploying projects while I'm learning how to use and configure Nginx Unit.
+This repository holds the test code I'm writing to learn how to set up and deploy Nginx Unit.

-It's not going to do anything fancy, and I'll delete it at some point.

-Log of commands issued to test server:
+Current status: provide the bash script below with the name of the application and the application's domain, and this repository will be deployed to the server with all dependencies handled and TLS set up.

+Feel free to reference the way I've set any of this up, fork it, steal it, whatever.

+Set up the entire server in a single script:

 ```bash
 set -e